 With social media, there are two factors that are desirable.
-The first is an acute awareness of how the different platforms work in terms of marketing efforts, but also which ones are appropriate for your business.
+The first is an acute awareness of how the different platforms work in terms of marketing efforts and social media management, but also which ones are appropriate for your business.
 For this, consider crafting a question or two on this topic.

 B. Marketing Platforms